 Shortly after this revelation, Nimet’s company went bust—and she knew this was the perfect opportunity for a career change.
 Rather than refresh her CV, dust herself off and apply for another job, Nimet made a beeline for the Agentur für Arbeit (the German Employment Agency) and applied for a training voucher to fund the UX Design Course with CareerFoundry.

-For three months, Nimet treated the UX Design Course as a full-time job.
+For three months, Nimet treated the UX Design Program as a full-time job.
 She studied every day for 8 hours, and immersed herself in the world of UX design at every chance she got—from networking with industry professionals, to reading up on current UX design trends.